maftukh/mouse_mapping_ml/README.md

 - Returns SUCCESS or FAIL depending on the score

 `/points` endpoint for GET requests:
-- Returns a list
+- Returns a list of 40-point observations

 ### Usage
-Start app.py either locally or on Heroku (all the necessary files for that are present in the repo)
+- Install requirements
+- Start app.py

-To check whether mouse movements are bot-like just make a POST request to https://floating-journey-29995.herokuapp.com/points with the JSON like `{'points': (40, 2)-shape array of normalized mouse positions}`
+To check whether mouse movements are bot-like without setting up the backend, just make a POST request to https://floating-journey-29995.herokuapp.com/points with the JSON like `{'points': (40, 2)-shape array of normalized mouse positions}`

 ### P.S.
 It is a part of a More.Tech hackathon project.
-Follow [the link](https://github.com/WhoAmIRUS/vtb-hackathon) and [the other one](https://github.com/NikitaChizhov/More.Tech) for more details
+Follow the links for more details on [Frontend](https://github.com/WhoAmIRUS/vtb-hackathon) and [another Backend](https://github.com/NikitaChizhov/More.Tech).
+Presentation could be find [here](https://drive.google.com/file/d/1VmZ4UuLaf2sDTSS21iNIhBxrvZRtXG3V/view?usp=sharing)